Kiranclutch1998/Scania-APS-Failure/README.md

 ![image](https://user-images.githubusercontent.com/76097123/160149490-192214bd-5a74-4df6-8075-40e4fcef94b7.png)

+## Machine Learning Formulation

+The problem can be posed as a Binary classification task where we have to predict the cause of the failure of a system in a heavy Scania Truck.
+The 2 possible causes for the failure are:

+1. The failure of a component of the Air Pressure System (representing positive class )

+OR

+2. The failure of some other component in the vehicle (representing negative class).

 ## Number of Attributes: 171

     Attribute Information: The attribute names of the data have been anonymized for proprietary reasons.